-We also have a 'Recipe of the Month' (featuring seasonal produce) on the village website 'Audlem online' and arrange visits to each other' gardens during the summer.
+We post a 'Recipe of the Month' (featuring seasonal produce) on the village website 'Audlem online' and are working on a booklet of past recipes.

 Whether it's a window box of herbs and salad leaves or a half acre plot, you can have the satisfaction of growing something which tastes good, is fresh, sustains your family and saves you money.